tahoe-lafs/tahoe-lafs/docs/managed-grid.rst

 tahoe add-grid-manager (PROPOSED)
 `````````````````````````````````

-DECIDE: this command hasn't actually been written yet.
+(Note: this command hasn't actually been written yet).

 This takes two arguments: ``name`` and ``public-identity``.